When trauma goes untreated, it can impact all aspects of your life, manifesting as a variety of different symptoms.

 - Alienation and a loss of a sense of connection – You can feel isolated, or have a sense of being cut off from the connection you feel to the source of your deepest sense of meaning and purpose (whether that be God, nature, a life-force, or other people).

-Self-Defeating Behaviors
+Self-Defeating Behaviours

 Due to the uncomfortable symptoms that trauma creates, there can be a powerful attraction to mask these symptoms through addictive and compulsive behaviours with alcohol, drugs, food, sex, gambling, for example.

-Trauma often occurs within the context of relationships (eg, abuse, rejection, humiliation, criticism, controlling behaviors) and these issues often get repeated, triggered, or played out in your intimate relationships.
+Trauma often occurs within the context of relationships (eg, abuse, rejection, humiliation, criticism, controlling behaviours) and these issues often get repeated, triggered, or played out in your intimate relationships.
 Common symptoms include arguments, conflict, and hostility; isolation and withdrawal; sexual problems, extreme fear of abandonment, and attempts to control others.

 PTSD (Post-Traumatic Stress Disorder)